orkunkaraduman/Zabbix-Check/README.md

 # NAME

-Zabbix::Check - Zabbix Agent system and service checks
+Zabbix::Check - System and service checks for Zabbix

 # VERSION